 • For public safety, and to ensure Austin Water customers receive fresh water, annual maintenance is conducted on every fire hydrant in the city.

-• In addition to daily testing at each water treatment plant, a minimum of 300 water samples are collected each month to test for bacteriological contaminants, total chlorine residual levels and other important parameters throughout the water distribution system.
+• In addition to daily testing at each water treatment plant, more than 300 water samples are collected each month to test for bacteriological contaminants, total chlorine residual levels and other important parameters throughout the water distribution system.

 Monitoring for Health Risks